Chondroblastoma

 Chondroblastoma is a rare, benign, locally aggressive bone tumor that typically affects the epiphyses or apophyses of long bones.
 It is thought to arise from an outgrowth of immature cartilage cells (chondroblasts) from secondary ossification centers, originating from the epiphyseal plate or some remnant of it.

-Chondroblastoma is very uncommon, accounting less than 1% of all bone tumors.
+Chondroblastoma is very uncommon, accounting for less than 1% of all bone tumors.
 (The chances of having this condition are roughly one in a million.)
-It affects mostly children and young adults with most patients being less than 20 years of age.
+It affects mostly children and young adults, with most patients being less than 20 years of age.
 Chondroblastoma shows a predilection towards the male sex, with a ratio of male to female patients of 2:1.
 The most commonly affected site is the femur, followed by the humerus and tibia.
 Less commonly affected sites include the talus and calcaneus of the foot and flat bones.

 Signs and symptoms

 The most common symptom is mild to severe pain that is gradually progressive in the affected region and may be initially attributed to a minor injury or sports-related injury.
 Pain may be present for several weeks, months, or years.
 Other symptoms in order of most common to least commonly observed include swelling, a limp (when affected bone is in the lower extremity), joint stiffness, and a soft tissue mass.

 Physical findings include localized tenderness and a decreased range of motion in the involved bone and nearby joint, muscle atrophy, a palpable mass, soft tissue swelling, and joint effusion in the affected area.
 Less commonly, pathological fractures can be found, especially in cases involving the foot.
 In cases involving the temporal bone, tinnitus, dizziness, and hearing loss have been reported.

-In a publication by Turcotte et al. it was found that the average duration of symptoms for patients with chondroblastoma was about 20 months, ranging from 5 weeks to 16 years.
+In a publication by Turcotte et al., it was found that the average duration of symptoms for patients with chondroblastoma was about 20 months, ranging from 5 weeks to 16 years.

 Risk factors

-Currently, the genetic or environmental factors that predispose an individual for chondroblastoma are not well known or understood.
+Currently, the genetic or environmental factors that predispose an individual to chondroblastoma are not well understood.
 Chondroblastoma affects males more often than females at a ratio of 2:1 in most clinical reports.
-Furthermore, it is most often observed in young patients that are skeletally immature, with most cases diagnosed in the second decade of life.
+Furthermore, it is most often observed in young patients who are skeletally immature, with most cases diagnosed in the second decade of life.
 Approximately 92% of patients presenting with chondroblastoma are younger than 30 years.
 There is no indication of a racial predilection for chondroblastoma.